 - Access to all support at Level 1 and 2.

 - SEND Support Plan and Action Plan

 - Key worker identified SENDCO/Assistant SENDCO

 - EHCP/HNF application / in place

-- Termly review meetings with parents/carers and pupil or as appropriate to need
+- Termly review meetings with parents/carers and student or as appropriate to need

 - Statuary annual review of EHCP

 - Multi-agency approach

-To manage the graduated approach of support, the system the School uses for assessing, planning, delivering and reviewing provision is that the data of SEND learners is regularly reviewed alongside, where appropriate, the SEND Support Plan and subsequent personalise targets.
+To manage the graduated approach of support, the system the school uses for assessing, planning, delivering and reviewing provision is that the data of SEND learners is regularly reviewed alongside, where appropriate, the SEND Support Plan and subsequent personalised targets.
 Students on the SEND Register have a plan setting out exactly what needs have been identified from assessments, how to remove key barriers to learning and clear outcomes to be achieved within an agreed timeframe.
-The plan is pupil centred and is written in collaboration with the parent/carer.
-In addition, each pupil is assigned a Key Worker who is responsible for maintaining and updating the plan as well as supporting the SENDCO in review meetings with the parent/carer and pupil.
-There is a core expectation that the Key Worker has responsibility for co-ordinating the process however teachers continue to have the responsibility to ensure pupils with SEND make educational progress.
-Key Workers are accountable to the SENDCO and all plans should also be agreed by the SENDCO before they are put into practice.
+The plan is student-centred and is written in collaboration with the parent/carer.
+In addition, some students are assigned a Key Worker who is responsible for maintaining and updating the plan as well as supporting the SENCO in review meetings with the parent/carer and student.
+There is a core expectation that the Key Worker has responsibility for co-ordinating the process however teachers continue to have the responsibility to ensure students with SEND make educational progress.
+Key Workers are accountable to the SENCO.

 Plans are reviewed termly where parents/carers are invited to discuss progress made and contribute to the process.
-This provides the basis for collaboration and allows both the pupil and the parents/carers to air concerns and provide suggestions for future outcomes and support.
-Where it is highlighted that the pupil is underachieving or needs to access a higher level of support before the review date, additional meetings can be arranged to adapt the plan as appropriate.
+This provides the basis for collaboration and allows both the student and the parents/carers to air concerns and provide suggestions for future outcomes and support.
+Where it is highlighted that the student is underachieving or needs to access a higher level of support before the review date, additional meetings can be arranged to adapt the plan as appropriate.
 The level of provision outlined in the plan is decided after assessments have taken place.
 Provision is linked to areas of need and outcomes we aim to achieve.
-Parents/carers and the pupil are fully involved in these discussions.
-The School contributes to Sefton's Local Offer, which outlines all available provision and the requirements for this provision to be allocated.
-A link to this can be found on the School website www.maghullhigh.com.
+Parents/carers and the student are fully involved in these discussions.
+The school contributes to Sefton's Local Offer, which outlines all available provision and the requirements for this provision to be allocated.
+A link to this can be found on the school website www.maghullhigh.com.

-Where the School cannot meet the needs of the pupil through its own provision arrangements, we will engage additional support and specialist services.
-This is identified through the provision mapping which shows the levels of support pupils are accessing and the progress pupils have made.
-Further assessments may be necessary to identify which specialist service is required and then the local authority referral paperwork is completed where pupils have not made progress.
+Where the School cannot meet the needs of the student through its own provision arrangements, we will engage additional support and specialist services.
+This is identified through the provision mapping which shows the levels of support students are accessing and the progress students have made.
+Further assessments may be necessary to identify which specialist service is required and then the local authority referral paperwork is completed where students have not made progress.
 This continues to be monitored and costed and is overseen by the finance manager.
-It is the School's aim that parents/carers and pupils are fully involved in all stages of this referral process.
+It is the school's aim that parents/carers and students are fully involved in all stages of this referral process.

-Where the School is funding students to the cost of £6000 and educational progress is not being made school will make an application to the LA for and EHCP and/or High Needs Funding (HNF) to enhance provision and enable progress.
-The order of events is subject to the students home authority however, a review meeting will be arranged with parents/carers, the pupil and all relevant outside agencies to inform and advise on initiating either a statutory assessment or a HNF application.
+Where the school is funding students to the cost of £6000 and educational progress is not being made school will make an application to the LA for and EHCP and/or High Needs Funding (HNF) to enhance provision and enable progress.
+The order of events is subject to the students' home authority however, a review meeting will be arranged with parents/carers, the student and all relevant outside agencies to inform and advise on initiating either a statutory assessment or a HNF application.
 The School, in consultation with all relevant parties, will then submit a request for an Education, Health and Care Plan assessment to be undertaken or submit evidence to request HNF is provided.